datacamp-content-public/Case-Study-Data-Driven-Decision-Making-with-SQL/slides/chapter_1_1c1e526409e0f865faeabdff8c9fba19.md

 `@part3`
 Sample SQL Queries {{5}}

-``SELECT * FROM Sales WHERE Year = 2006`` {{6}}
+``SELECT * FROM Sales WHERE Year = 2006;`` {{6}}

- ``SELECT Year, Publisher, Revenue FROM Sales WHERE Year = 2006`` {{7}}
+ ``SELECT Year, Publisher, Revenue FROM Sales WHERE Year = 2006;`` {{7}}

 `@script`
 In the first case study, you built your first SQL query using Video Game Sales database.
-Your job was to accessing and interrogating data from the Sales table.
-Your aim was to analyse sales trend.

 What you have learned:

 Basic understanding of relational database components such as tables, columns, rows and keys

-Then, you learned to apply SELECT...FROM...WHERE statement which is a basis of a simple SQL query to initially explore the data in the table.
+To initially explore the data in the table, you built a SQL query using 3 keywords SELECT...FROM...WHERE statement which is a basis of a simple SQL query.

 You were able to answer a question  "What video games sold in year 2006 worldwide?" by using these sample queries here.